PabloTheDeveloper/xv6-recorder/README.md

 ## Restrictions
 Collaboration was not permitted.
 However, we were allowed to ask clarifying questions on our piazza forum.
-Only a few selected systemcalls needed to have record and replay functionality.
+Additionally, only a few selected systemcalls needed to have record and replay functionality.

 ### What I Did
 I began by collecting all the restrictions and limitations the project was going to have.
 I collected all the details the professor gave in class, in the assignment, piazza, in discord, etc.
 You can see those details in the v1/documentation and other related files.
 After I learned as much as I could, I began with an outline for an algorithm.

+I stored the solution I created in their own seperate directory so it would be easier to access from this github README.

 ### High Level Algorithm Overview
 Have a variable to record when a record or replay session is occurring.